arab-meet/3.URDF_Simulation_Workshop/urdf-and-simulation/intro+links.md

 ### `Collision`

-* **Collision** defines the physical properties of the link that the simulation uses to detect and respond to interactions.
+* **Collision** describes the physical properties of the link that the simulation uses to detect and respond to interactions.
 * The **collision** aspect is crucial for the simulation's behavior, as it dictates how the link is treated in terms of physics and interactions.
 * For example:
   * If a link has a box geometry in the **visual** tag, but a cylinder geometry in the **collision** tag: